 UK-based Vegetarian Shoes has been making shoes since 1990.
 Despite the name, they’re actually a vegan brand.
 I’ve been wearing the same pair of their Airseal Chelsea Boot almost every day for the last few years and the logo attracts complements and questions.

 Their Zero Zero One Sneaker offers a subtler nod to the chunky trainer trend – more Seinfeld, less Memphis Milano.
 I love how their bold logo peaks through on the tongue.

 Koi Footwear makes affordable versions of the latest runway trends and even has an entire category of “90s Dad Trainers.”
 While I’m not a fan of fast fashion – their prices range from £10 – £50 – I am a fan of their explicitly vegan stance.
 Their website says “100% vegan” right under the logo on the front page, and they have further statements about compassion toward animals.
 Anytime a company normalizes the word “vegan” as well as the idea of including animals in our moral sphere, I believe it helps.

-https://www.instagram.com/p/Bvj67Ppgo81/Koi Footwear has also clearly been questioned on their manufacturing practices because they now have a website dedicate to their ethics.
+Koi Footwear now has a website dedicate to their ethics.

 Brazilian shoe brand Melissa is known for reimagining every type of shoe in shiny plastic.
 They’ve actually named this model “ugly sneaker” and it comes in white and two other jarring color combos.